 This blog is based on some facts and assumptions that we’d like to communicate upfront.

 2) We assume that changes in individual lifestyle and consumption alone won’t be enough to tackle this crisis; and we assume that technological innovation is unlikely to provide a last-minute cure against environmental degradation in its multiple forms.
 Of course, we welcome both green lifestyles and technologies.
 Yet, as George Monbiot has put it – “What counts, in seeking to prevent runaway global heating, is not the good things we start to do, but the bad things we cease to do.”
 What we need are politically resolved, legally binding rules that either prohibit or strongly dis-incentivize environmentally harmful behavior.
 By ‘behavior’ we mean both the behavior of individuals and that of institutions, such as companies.
-The challenge, at this stage, is to bring about those rules, while at the same time ensuring social justice and wellbeing.
+The challenge, at this stage, is to bring about those rules, while at the same time ensuring social justice and collective wellbeing.

 3) We don’t blame individuals for the climate and ecological crisis we find ourselves in.
 We are all part of a system that needs an urgent makeover.
 Finger-pointing won’t drive this makeover, collective action might!